 Kate Arnell was one of the first people to inspire us to live more consciously while we were living in London.

-She’s super upbeat, doesn’t take herself too seriously, has some very useful and inspiring blog posts and a fun YouTube channel with practical how to guides on how to do things greener.
+She’s super upbeat and doesn’t take herself too seriously (which is pretty refreshing amid the eco-doom and gloom we hear so much of).
+On top of all that, she has some very useful and inspiring blog posts and a fun YouTube channel with practical how-to guides on how to do things greener.

 About The Rouge Ginger

 The Rogue Ginger is Erin Rhoads, another Melbourne-based Australian Eco-lifestyle blogger who writes about all things zero waste and like Reusable Nation provides some really good, detailed local zero waste knowledge.

 She also helps to create change by having a voice on things like policy change in Australia and organized activism events there.